aml-org/amf/README.md

 ### JVM Client

-This is a simple example that uses the **JVM jar artifact** in a gradle projects' main file.
+This is a simple example that uses the **JVM jar artifact** in a gradle project main file.

 #### Usage